4 children, father found dead at Georgia home

 (CNN)A mother was being questioned in the fatal stabbings of four of her children and their father, police in Gwinnett County, Georgia, said Thursday.

 One child was found with injuries, officials said.
-That child's condition was unknown.
+That girl's condition was unknown.

 All of the children discovered at the home near Loganville, about 30 miles east of Atlanta, appear to be under age 10, officials said.
 The male victim was in his mid-30s.